mateofiorotto/mateofiorotto/README.md

 💼 Currently working at the municipality of Gualeguaychú, Argentina, in web development with PHP and contributing design ideas for the municipal website.
 <br>
 <br>
-🌱 Next steps: Learn C# and ASP.NET.
-In the course, I will cover topics on MERN and Laravel.
+🌱 Next steps: Learn MERN and Laravel.
 <br>
 <br>
 🎓 Studying "Web Programming and Design" at Escuela Da Vinci.